johangithub/AFMAN11-217v1/chp6.md

 6.8.3.
 Common Traffic Advisory Frequency (CTAF).
 The CTAF is a frequency designed for the purpose of carrying out airport advisory practices while operating to or from an airport without an operating control tower.
 The CTAF may be a UNICOM, MULTICOM, FSS, or tower frequency and is identified on the approach plate.

 6.8.3.1.
 A UNICOM is a non-governmental communication facility, which may provide airport information.
-The frequency will be published on the approach plate as-UNICOM‖.
+The frequency will be published on the approach plate as "UNICOM".
 Many times these radios are located in the airport office or at a fixed base operator (FBO).

 6.8.3.2.
 A MULTICOM is a mobile service not open to public correspondence used to provide communications essential to conduct the activities being performed by or directed from private aircraft.
 Where there is no tower, FSS, or UNICOM station on the airport, use MULTICOM frequency 122.9.

 6.8.3.3.
 A FSS physically located on an airport may provide airport advisory service (AAS) at an airport that does not have a control tower or where a tower is operated on a part-time basis and the tower is not in operation.

 6.8.3.4.
-When a control tower is not operational 24 hours a day, the CTAF frequency will normally be the same as the tower frequency listed on the approach plate and will be annotated, -TOWER (CTAF).‖
+When a control tower is not operational 24 hours a day, the CTAF frequency will normally be the same as the tower frequency listed on the approach plate and will be annotated, "TOWER (CTAF)."

 6.8.4.
 There are two ways for pilots to communicate their intentions and obtain airport/traffic information when operating at an airport that does not have an operating tower: by communicating with an FSS that is providing airport advisories on a CTAF or by making a self-announced broadcast on the CTAF.